kevando/chaz-app/ROADMAP.md

 animate log in, fun screen when there is no, or few recs

 ### 0.9
-Your rec list is basically your chat list
+Your rec list is basically your chat list. but chat is super duper limited. keep the absolute core of empathy only here

 ### 1.0
  - Spend 2 days with spencer and refactor redux and firebase to a meteor server, refactor router, redesign data, add chat. possibly make this app like a tutorial app for spencer. open source it
  - more data (rec type, recr score by type)
  - App notifications.
+change load screen
+ ios/chaz/base/launchscreen.xib (line 21)

+### KNOWN CONCERNS
+ - Currently and rec change re-populates/renders entire rec list in state